 That is it.
 We successfully installed Tomcat on Ubuntu 18.04.

-Of course, you don’t have to install and configure Tomcat on Ubuntu 18.04, if you use one of our Managed Tomcat Hosting solutions, in which case you can simply ask our expert Linux admins to setup and configure Apache Tomcat on Ubuntu 18.04 for you.
+Of course, you don’t have to install Tomcat on Ubuntu 18.04, if you use one of our Managed Tomcat Hosting solutions, in which case you can simply ask our expert Linux admins to set up and configure Apache Tomcat on Ubuntu 18.04 for you.
 They are available 24×7 and will take care of your request immediately.

 PS.
-If you liked this post on how to install Tomcat on an Ubuntu 18.04 VPS, please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
+If you liked this post on how to install Tomcat on Ubuntu 18.04, please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.